Batana Oil: Benefits, Hair Growth Claims, How to Use It & Where to Buy

 Can I use batana oil on my scalp?

-Is batana oil suitable for fine or oily hair?
+Is batana oil suitable for fine hair?

 Can I use batana oil on colour-treated hair?

-What’s the difference between raw and regular batana oil?
+What is the difference between raw and regular batana oil?

 How does batana oil compare with castor oil?